variancehammer/DoM_FAQ/README.md

 A: No. Apparently this is an error (see [this Reddit thread](https://www.reddit.com/r/Warhammer40k/comments/4412z7/doom_of_mymeara_answers_from_forgeworld/)).
 The redeploy range should apparently be 18", rather than 12".
 Also note that this redeployment can be made while the Wraithknight is locked in combat.

+Q: The book includes an army list entry for a corsair fire storm tank, but there is no army list entry for a fire storm tank in an eldar army.
+Is this a deliberate omission or an oversight?
+Is the fire storm tank only available to a corsair army? or can you take it with an eldar army, with access to eldar vehicle wargear?

+A: Forge World has suggested they left the Fire Storm in for compatibility with people who still have that model.
+I have no reason to believe that the omission from the Craftworld units is anything other than an oversight.
+My suggestion would be to use the Corsair version, swapping the Corsair wargear for Craftworld wargear.
+Examples of how to do this are found throughout the book.

 Eldar Corsair Units
 ----